davidsaas/trustplacev2/src/safety-metrics/readme.md

 ### 5.2 Data Analysis Techniques

-1. For data analysis we will use python
+1. For data analysis we will use python.
 2. **Crime Type Mapping**:
     - Create a standardized mapping of police codes to our five safety metrics
     - Example: Assign crimes like robbery, assault after 6pm to "Night Safety" category